DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM

 \subsubsection{5-Fold Cross-Validation}

 To further evaluate the reliability of the proposed framework, a 5-fold cross-validation strategy was implemented.
 Cross-validation is essential for models reliability because dataset splits can heavily influence outcomes when the sample size is relatively limited.
-By averaging over multiple folds, the performance variance due to random splits is minimized, providing a more trustworthy estimate of real-world performance.

-The accuracies across folds range from 98.09\% to 99.24\%, with a standard deviation below 0.5\%.
+By averaging over multiple folds, the performance variance due to random splits is minimized, providing a more trustworthy estimate of real-world performance. \\ The accuracies across folds range from 98.09\% to 99.24\%, with a standard deviation below 0.5\%.
 This low variability suggests that the model is not overly sensitive to the specific composition of training and validation splits.
 In practical terms, this implies that clinicians could expect the model to maintain high accuracy even if applied to new hospital datasets with slightly different patient distributions.
-This property is highly desirable in medical AI, where overfitting to a particular dataset could have serious implications for generalizability.
+This property is highly desirable in medical AI, where overfitting to a particular dataset could have serious implications for generalizability. \\